ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-This dual-time-scale approach is similar to that used by CUBIC, which has a CUBIC-native time scale given by a cubic curve, and a "Reno emulation" module that estimates what cwnd would give the flow Reno-equivalent throughput.
+This dual-time-scale approach is similar to that used by CUBIC, which has a CUBIC-native time scale given by a cubic curve, and a "Reno emulation" module that estimates what C.cwnd would give the flow Reno-equivalent throughput.
-At any given moment, CUBIC choose the cwnd implied by the more aggressive strategy.
+At any given moment, choose the C.cwnd implied by the more aggressive strategy.

 We randomize both the T_bbr and T_reno parameters, for better mixing and